-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-47 HO-34 Implement the bonuses and incentives for qualifying properties to respond to the different conditions of multifamily and single family land use districts that are outside of Downtown, BelRed, and Eastgate TOD. encourage affordability and housing diversity, and to prevent displacement of marginalized populations.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-48 HO-34 Implement the bonuses and incentives for qualifying properties to-respond to the different conditions of multifamily and single family land use districts that are outside of Downtown, BelRed, and Eastgate TOD. encourage affordability and housing diversity and to prevent displacement of marginalized populations.
 Discussion: Adopting permanently affordable housing bonuses and incentives that respond to the different conditions for multifamily and for single family districts for the purpose of creating flexibility in development standards is needed to achieve bonus affordable housing units on qualifying properties.
 Amending these standards for use in by-right development processes will address the look and feel of housing structures, variations in the type of housing, and dimensional standards.
 Note: Updated to broaden the policy and focus on marginalized populations instead of the geographic location.
 Removed the discussion.
 HO-35 Adopt an interim ordinance enabling a demonstration project including affordable housing and is consistent with Policy HO-14, on qualifying non-profit housing entity-owned property and rewhen located in a multifamily land use district and is on an arterial.
 The interim ordinance shall address standards and requirements for site proximity to transit, residential development capacity, and other land use dimensional incentives for the additional development of permanently affordable housing Note: Policy is outdated.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-48 HO-26 Provide incentives and work with not-for-profit and for-profit developers diverse partners, including philanthropic organizations, and agencies to build permanent low- and moderate-income affordable housing and meet housing need, especially in areas of highest need.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note HO-49 HO-26 Provide incentives and work with not-for-profit and for- profit developers diverse partners, including philanthropic organizations, and agencies to build permanent low- and moderate-income affordable housing and meet housing need, especially in areas of highest need.
 Note: Update to focus on the full range of housing need.
 Mitigation measure in DEIS (7-5).
-HO-49 HO-33 Implement Affordable Housing Strategy C-1 by providing Ensure that regulations and standards are not limiting the effectiveness of bonuses and incentives to increase permanently affordable housing on any qualifying property owned by faith-based or non-profit housing entities, or on surplus property owned by public entities.
+HO-50 HO-33 Implement Affordable Housing Strategy C-1 by providing Ensure that regulations and standards support the effectiveness of bonuses and incentives to increase permanently affordable housing on any qualifying property owned by faith-based or non-profit housing entities, or on surplus property owned by public entities.
 Note: Updated to focus on monitoring instead of implementing.
-HO-50 HO-37 Inform and educate religious organizations about the opportunity to develop affordable housing.
-HO-51 HO-32 Evaluate Prioritize suitable surplus city land for development of affordable housing, including affordable homeownership.
+HO-51 HO-37 Inform and educate religious organizations about the opportunity to develop affordable housing.
+HO-52 HO-32 Evaluate Prioritize suitable surplus city land for development of affordable housing, including affordable homeownership.
 Note: Updated to expand the activity.
-Mitigation Measure in DEIS (7-4)
+Mitigation Measure in DEIS (7-4) HO-53 Explore co-locating affordable housing in the development of new city-owned capital facilities.
+Note: Added to support the creation of housing along with capital facilities.